 The three EDC 37-pin D-sub connectors and the CGR 25-pin D-sub connector are pre-wired at the factory.
 The three EDC connectors are marked Top, Middle and Bottom.
 The EDC Wiring Work Sheets provide a list of the probes supplied with this kit.
-You may be connecting the CGR to an existing EDC already installed in the aircraft.

-- A. Check that you have all the probes listed on the EDC Wiring Work Sheets. - B. Check that the wire harnesses are provided with the proper wires for each of the probes shown on the EDC Wiring Work Sheets. - C. Check that the CGR 25-pin D-sub wire harness is provided.
+- A. Check that you have all the probes listed on the EDC Wiring Work Sheets. - B. Check that the three EDC 37 pin-D-sub wire harnesses are provided with the proper wires for each of the probes shown on the EDC Wiring Work Sheets. - C. Check that the CGR 25-pin D-sub wire harness is provided.